Overview

 Lac Rose sand dunes visit

-Lac Rose got its name from the beautiful and distinct rose-tinted hue created from the Dunaliella salina bacteria that thrives due to the lake's high salt content.
-In some areas the lake has a salt content of up to 40% and is second only to the Dead Sea.
-Lining the lake in among the sandbanks you will see pink Samphire bushes and picturesque terracotta sand dunes.
+Lac Rose gets its name from the distinct rose-tinted hue created by Dunaliella salina bacteria, which thrive in the lake’s high salt content.
+In some areas, salt levels reach up to 40 percent, second only to the Dead Sea.
+Along the shoreline, pink samphire bushes grow among the sandbanks and terracotta-colored dunes.

 Travel to Saint-Louis

-Known locally as Ndar, Saint Louis was the capital of the French Colony of Senegal from 1673 to 1902.
-It has also served as the capital to neighboring Mauritania.
+Known locally as Ndar, Saint-Louis served as the capital of the French Colony of Senegal from 1673 to 1902 and also functioned as the capital of neighboring Mauritania.

 Day 4